Sign up for Teachable

 But first, let’s answer the big “why”.

-Why should you hire a virtual assistant?
+Why should you hire a virtual assistant (VA)?

 I’ve talked with hundreds of course creators and I see the same thing happening time and time again.
 We are spending too much time on the small stuff.